(This post may contain affiliate links. Please read our disclosure policy for more information.)

 The Ultimate Family Event

-Lots of challenges can be done at or around home, which makes for an easier day for younger kids.
+Many challenges can be done at or around your home, making it easier for younger kids to keep up.

-And there are enough feel-good challenges that you probably wouldn’t otherwise get around to do.
-Taking the time to write down 50 things you are grateful for, FaceTiming Grandma just to tell her you love her and bringing a bag just to collect trash along your hike.
+And there are enough feel-good challenges that you probably wouldn’t otherwise get around to doing.
+Take the time to write down 50 things you are grateful for, FaceTime Grandma just to say “I love you”, and bring a bag just to collect trash along your hike.
 It all leaves you feeling pretty good about how you spent your last 24 hours.

-Cotopaxi’s mission to DO GOOD reminds us to care for our communities, to help one another, and to remember to just have fun.
+Cotopaxi’s mission to DO GOOD reminds us to care for our communities, help one another, and remember to just have fun.

 Families that love adventure, exploring cities and nearby towns, love to do good for their community, or that just want a reason to be goofy should visit Cotopaxi to find out when Questival will be in your town.